-Finally, to close up the middle I used two leaf sets I’d kept aside with longer stems.
-The longer stems created a pick that I pushed through the burlap and into the straw; I secured them with a dab of hot glue.
+Finally, to close up the middle use two leaf sets with a little longer stems.
+The longer stems created a pick that you can push into the straw wreath and hot glue in place.

-Lastly, I added a decorative bow and hung my new Fall wreath on my front door.
+Lastly, add a decorative bow and hang your new DIY Fall Wreath on your front door.

-If you like the wreath and the bow be sure to check out my Five Minute Fancy Bow Tutorial, and make sure you watch and share the video at the bottom.
+If you like the bow be sure to check out my Five Minute Fancy Bow Tutorial, and make sure you watch and share the video.

 Now I’m ready for Fall, I’m so glad to be ahead in decorating for once.